 - Use the carcass, leftover spine and neck – these ingredients make amazing Homemade Bone Broth

-- Soup – use the leftovers as you would leftover chicken and make amazing turkey and dumplings or a tasty turkey lentil soup
+- Soup – use the leftovers as you would leftover chicken and make amazing turkey and dumplings or this savory, delicious Turkey Lentil Soup

 - Hash – add shredded meat to rutabaga hash browns and other sautéed veggies to make a great hash